nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

-The `node:repl` module exports a `_builtinLibs` property that contains an array with native modules.
+The `node:repl` module exports a `_builtinLibs` property that contains an array of built-in modules.
 It was incomplete so far and instead it's better to rely upon `require('node:module').builtinModules`.

 ### DEP0143: `Transform._transformState`